ehsan11100/AdGuard/Configuration.md

     disabled.
 Before **v0.108.0-b.5** the default value was `754`, since **v0.108.0-b.5** it's `853`.
   - `port_dnscrypt`: The DNSCrypt port.
 If `0`, DNSCrypt is disabled.
-See [DNSCrypt] for more information and examples.
+See the “[DNSCrypt][dnscrypt wiki]” page for more information and examples.
   - `dnscrypt_config_file`: The path to the DNSCrypt configuration file.
     **Must** be set if `port_dnscrypt` is not `0`.
 See the [`dnscrypt`] utility documentation for examples of configuration generation.